The journey here

 Growing up, Sallie developed a quiet but determined faith.
 At age 16, Sal stepped out of the safety of Friday night Presbyterian youth group and into a new youth drop-in centre, the first of its kind in Launceston.
 It was set up by a group of young caring Christians with a plan of bringing hope to other young people.
 It was called Jonah’s Place and opened on Friday and Saturday nights and later opened on weekdays as well.
 Sallie continued to volunteer there while training to be an infant teacher.

-Married at 22 Sallie dedicated the next 28 years to raising her four children and making space for others in her home.
-Then, 15 years ago Sallie came across a Parenting Course called “Enjoying Families” and took it on as a project to share it with others.
-Through those years with the blessing of the original author, Sallie has written a whole new course from scratch and with the help of close friends Kath, Joy and Jane has been putting the final touches to the course ready to meet the growing demand.
+Married to Dave at 22, Sallie dedicated the next few decades to raising their four children and making space for others in their home.
+In the late 1990’s Sallie came across a parenting program called “Enjoying Families” and with a small team took it on as a project to share with others.
+Over the next 25 years, and with the blessing of the original author, a whole new course has emerged.
+The team continues to modify and develop the course to meet the current needs of families.
+During the pandemic in the early 2020’s they began to be deliver the course online as well as producing a video version, available at familiescourse.com.

 Without any budget, Sallie has worked as a volunteer for over 30 years dedicating herself to helping those who were not as fortunate as her.